 What is a personal loan?

 To qualify for most financing options, including car loans, mortgages and personal loans, you need a credit score.
-But around 1 in 10 American adults — approximately 26 million people — don’t have a credit history, making them “credit invisible,” according to research by the Consumer Financial Protection Bureau.
+But 9.8% of adults in America — approximately 23 million people — don’t have a credit score because of a lack of recent activity or insufficient history, according to research by the Consumer Financial Protection Bureau.

 If you have no credit history or a limited credit history — or if you are trying to repair your credit — one possible option is to take out a credit-builder loan.
 Making on-time payments on a credit-builder loan contributes positively to your payment history, the most important factor in credit scoring.